THE THIRD SUSTAINABLE LIVELIHOODS PROJECT (P125232):

 (iii) Project Management, Monitoring and Evaluation (Component 3).

-The Result Framework for SLP3 was revised in September 2017 to take into account lessons learned from the initial years of implementation.
-The 2017 revisions aimed at strengthening the project's focus on LDF management.
-The current list of project development objective (PDO) indicators include:
+The Result Framework for SLP-3 was revised in October 2022 to take into account lessons learned from the initial years of implementation.
+The current list of project development objective (PDO) indicators are described below, and the detailed Result Framework and other indicators will be provided to the contractor upon contract commencement.

 This will measure the percentage increase in average Annual Performance Assessment (APA) scores of soums: measuring how far soums progress from year to year in their compliance with the same sets of APA performance measures.